theonethread/falkor-bundler/man/man.md

 # DESCRIPTION

-The **falkor-bundler** project is a standalone npm command-line application written in Vanilla JavaScript to bundle ES6 NodeJS TypeScript projects (mainly to be used with the **Falkor Framework**).
+The **falkor-bundler** project is a standalone npm command-line application written in Vanilla JavaScript to bundle ES6 NodeJS JavaScript or TypeScript projects (mainly to be used with the **Falkor Framework**).

 The project aims to abstract away distinct build setting difficulties from developers, requiring only to follow certain predefined rules, which are necessary for the automation of: